WillowTurcot/contribution_forcasting/README.md

 ## The Data
 [Elections Canada](https://www.elections.ca/content.aspx?section=fin&dir=oda&document=index&lang=e)

-Elections Canada provides 5 .csv files containing contributions towards parties and candidates; I imported these data, cleaned and combined them into one dataset with a sorted date time index.
+Elections Canada provides 5 .csv files containing contributions towards parties and candidates; I imported these data, cleaned and combined them into six datasets less than 50MB designed to be combined into one with a sorted date time index.
 Note: to run 01_cleaning.ipynb you must first download the appropriate files from Elections Canada.

 ## Data Exploration